Home » Nutrition and diet » Keto Diet » Is Coconut Water Keto Friendly and Low in Carbs?

 By understanding what makes a food keto-friendly, you can make informed choices about what to eat and drink as a keto dieter.

-question marks scattered on floor
+Question marks scattered on a wooden surface.

 Sugar in Coconut Water: Does It Affect Your Ketosis?